concur1/dotup/README.md

 - [x] create config
 - [x] Run gitui/lazygit/other from updot
 - [x] Update to use git commands
-- add profiles
+- [x] add repo_names
-- rename data.json
+- rename data.json and move to be in the repo
-- add consts for repo path and data.json
 - Add logging.
 - Get working for multiple systems (generalize home/local/config)
-- change name to updot
+- change name to dotup
 - add additional info to updot status
 - Create tests:
     - test track